 - 2 smallish courgettes or one medium large - grated

 - 1 large egg (I used a duck egg)

 - ½ tsp baharat (or other Middle Eastern spice mix of choice)

 - 2 tbsp sunflower oil

 - Beat the egg with the flour, salt and seasoning in a large bowl.

 - Heat the oil in a large frying pan and dollop tablespoonfuls of the mixture into rough rounds in the pan.

-- Fry over a low to medium heat for about 4 minutes when they should be crisp and golden.
+- Fry over a low to medium heat for about 4 minutes or until they're crisp and golden.
 Flip over and fry for a further 3-4 minutes on the other side.

 - Repeat with the remaining batter.

 Eggs for breakfast was Dom’s dictate for this month’s Simply Eggcellent.
 So, he’s getting these spiced courgette fritters over at Belleau Kitchen.